Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed design problem with upload files handling (file names and file objects are stored in different fields now).
 * Applied default filters from `CollectionFilterHelper` also to selections of single entities by default.
 * Removed usages of param converters.
-* Prevent imagine usage during swf file handling.
+* Prevent Imagine usage during SWF file handling.
 * Fixed typos related to example row handling (#1185).
 * Allow undeletion of loggable entities also without display action.
 * Refactored usage of deprecated service in item actions menu for loggable entities.